-In request messages with Timestamp Flag set there is no protocol overhead; in reply messages with Timestamp Flag set, additional 64 bits will be appended to the OF header, changing the total length of the header, and containing the timestamp as defined previously (Fig.11).
+In request messages with Timestamp Flag set there is no protocol overhead; in reply messages with Timestamp Flag set, additional 64 bits will be appended to the OF header, changing the total length of the header, and containing the timestamp as defined previously (Fig. 11).
 Parsing a "Timestamp Required" request a switch will mask the Timestamp Flag as 0 and process the message as a standard OF message, generate the timestamp, and append it to the reply header, that will have the "Timestamp Provided" flag set.
-This will avoid message-specific wrapper definitions, and for standard (nontimestamped) OF messages will imply just a bit check in addition to the current processing flow.
-Analogous mechanism is adopted to parse a "Timestamp Provided" reply by a controller: the Timestamp Flag is checked, and if set the additional timestamp field is extracted from the header and stored, then the Timestamp Flag is masked to 0 and the body part of the message is processed according to the standard (non-timestamped) OF message type.
-Also in this case, for standard OF messages the only additional processing is a single bit check.
+This will avoid message-specific wrapper definitions, and for standard (non-timestamped) OF messages will imply